 Administration of medications

 Antibiotics for patients who are currently fighting infections or are at higher risk of infections, due to weakened immunity

 Chemotherapy for patients who are battling certain types of cancers

-Deliver nutrition and supplementation such as for patients who are unable to consume food and drinks by mouth
+Delivery of nutrition and supplementation such as for patients who are unable to consume food and drinks by mouth

 Types of IV Access and Care

-Peripheral access, or peripheral venous catheter (PVC), is a flexible tube that is commonly inserted into the veins at the back of the hand or at the lower arm, for administration of IV treatment.
+Peripheral access, or peripheral venous catheter (PVC), is a flexible tube that is commonly inserted into the veins at the back of the hand or at the lower half of the arm, for administration of IV treatment.
 It is only meant for short term or temporary use.
 Peripheral veins refer to veins that are not situated at the chest or abdominal area.

-For tunneled catheters, it involves the insertion of a catheter directly into a vein at the chest with the other end on the surface of the skin for administration of treatment.
+For tunneled catheters, it involves the insertion of a catheter directly into a vein in the chest with the other end remaining on the surface of the skin for administration of treatment.
 This form of catheter will only be seen in ICUs and hospitals, and it is not suitable for home-based care.

 Can IV Therapy Be Provided Safely at Home?